 - Gene editing techniques to explore new treatments for HIV, blood cancers, and preventing organ transplant rejection.
 (Igor Slukvin and colleagues, 2020 to present)

 - Developing biomarkers to predict cognitive decline and Alzheimer’s disease (WNPRC Assay Services, 2020)

-- Understanding disease transmission routes, pathogenicity and genetics of SARS-C0V-2 for vaccine research.
+- Understanding disease transmission, pathogenicity and genetics of SARS-C0V-2 for vaccine research.
 Macaques then became the model pharmaceutical companies used to develop safe and effective FDA-approved vaccines for COVID-19.
 (Numerous WNPRC Global Infectious Disease scientists and collaborators, 2020)

 Historically, we also note the related discovery of the Rh factor and its link to Rh disease, or hemolytic disease of the newborn in the 1930s and 1940s.
 Rh is named after the rhesus monkey.
 Studies in monkeys leading to this critical blood typing knowledge and safe blood transfusions to treat Rh disease were conducted by Karl Landensteiner, Alexander Wiener and Philip Levine.
 Levine was a physician who conducted research as well as Rh disease awareness and prevention advocacy at the Rockefeller Institute in New York beginning in 1925, and from 1932-1935 at the University of Wisconsin-Madison Medical School.